-- ➤ Create condition-specific physical and mental health fact sheets which represent current scientific information and provide answers to common questions received from enrollees and the public.
-All fact sheets are available in English, Spanish, and traditional and simplified Chinese. - " Fact sheets posted to the Registry website in 2019 to-date: obstructive sleep apnea, obstructive sleep apnea treatment and chronic sinusitis.
-A fact sheet on chronic sinusitis was mailed to over 38,000 enrollees in March 2019.
-Fact sheets were mailed in English, Spanish, Traditional Chinese and Simplified Chinese. - " Fact sheets in preparation: hearing loss, COPD, malignant melanoma, and others. - " Posted health educational materials on https://www1.nyc.gov/site/911health/researchers/ health-materials.page
+- ► Create condition-specific physical and mental health fact sheets which represent current scientific information and provide answers to common questions received from enrollees and the public.
+All fact sheets are available in English, Spanish, and traditional and simplified Chinese. - ► Health materials posted to the Registry website in Year 11: 3 Fact sheets (on non-Hodgkin's lymphoma, melanoma, and new research about the continued health impacts of 9/11), and the Health Bulletin: Is 9/11 affecting your health? - ► Health materials in preparation include: hearing loss, COPD, and PTSD fact sheets, and a summary of the Registry's autoimmune disease studies.

+► Health educational materials are posted at www1.nyc. gov/site/911health/researchers/health-materials.page